 With all the puzzling acronyms in digital marketing, it’s easy to mistake two similar terms.
 SEM and SEO are just one example of terms that are often used interchangeably when they actually mean something very different.
+Many businesses in the wake of the Coronavirus pandemic of the past two years are harnessing the power of e-commerce through harnessing SEM and SEO strategy.
 In this article, we’ll break down what each term means and how they relate to each other.
-We’re aiming to answer all your questions on SEM vs SEO!
+We’re aiming to answer all your questions on SEM vs SEO in 2022!

 What is SEM?

 “SEM” stands for Search Engine Marketing.
-This phrase often encompasses everything your business does to market or advertise its web pages on search engines like Google, Bing and more.
-That can include ads in paid search campaigns – and by its overarching definition, it can include SEO and other organic search undertakings.
-But most commonly in 2020, the term “SEM” tends to refer more to your paid activities in search engine marketing.
+This phrase often encompasses everything your business does to market or advertise its web pages on search engines like Google, Bing, and more.
+That can include ads in paid search campaigns – and by its overarching definition, it can include SEO and other organic search undertakings as it was referred to in the past.
+But most commonly in 2022, the term “SEM” tends to refer more to your paid activities in search engine marketing.

 What is SEO?